jGreggCode/ProjectZilch/README.md

 # Project Zilch

 **Project Zilch** is a versatile Discord bot built using Node.js and Discord.js.
-Initially developed as a private bot, Project Zilch is soon to be publicized, offering a comprehensive suite of features designed to enhance Discord server management and user engagement.
+Initially developed as a private bot by jGreggCode (John Gregg Felicisimo), Project Zilch is soon to be publicized, offering a comprehensive suite of features designed to enhance Discord server management and user engagement.

 ## Features